Raijuk1/ConnectFourCS8/README.md

 2. click on new pull request and in the first box click on the left where you want the changes to be applied and the second box is where the changes are coming from

-3. to apply the changes to your files you go do a git pull on your device to apply the changes made
+3. then to apply the changes to your files from others and to get the most updated code
+- 1. git checkout main
+    - what this does is that brings you into the main branch
+- 2. git pull
+    - this brings the changes in
+- 3. git checkout [you branch name]
+    - this brings you back to your branch
+- 4. git rebase main
+    - to update your branch

 ## Features: